wikimedia/mediawiki-extensions-Collection/README.rst

 for article collections and single articles.

-The extension has been developed for and tested with MediaWiki_ version 1.25wmf19 and later, due to the use of the OOjs UI widget library.
+The extension has been developed for and tested with MediaWiki_ version 1.32 and later, due to the use of the OOjs UI widget library and some MW API changes.

 The extension is being developed under the GNU General Public License by `PediaPress GmbH`_ in close collaboration with `Wikimedia Foundation`_ and the `Commonwealth of Learning`_.

-Copyright (C) 2008-2015, PediaPress GmbH, Siebrand Mazeland, Marcin Cieślak, the Wikimedia Foundation, and other contributors
+Copyright (C) 2008-2018, PediaPress GmbH, Siebrand Mazeland, Marcin Cieślak, the Wikimedia Foundation, and other contributors

 Prerequisites